paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-853-united-states-naval-academy.md

 In subsection (b) the language establishing staggered terms is eliminated as executed, and the existence of such terms is recognized by the use of the words “two persons shall be designated by him each year to succeed the members whose terms expire that year”.
 No effect is given to the language “the nine Presidential appointees”.
 The hearings indicate that one of the bills considered provided for nine such “appointees”, and it appears that the number nine was inadvertently retained.
 The provision specifically authorizes only six Presidential designees.

 #### Amendments
+2025—Subsec. (a)(8).
+Pub.
+L. 119–60 substituted “two other members” for “one other member”.

+2024—Subsec. (a).
+Pub.
+L. 118–159, § 558(b)(1), added subsec. (a) and struck out former subsec. (a) which related to membership of Board of Visitors.

+Subsec. (f).
+Pub.
+L. 118–159, § 558(b)(2), inserted “and the Committees on Armed Services of the Senate and House of Representatives” after “the President” in two places.

 2021—Subsec. (b).
 Pub.
 L. 117–81, § 554(b), substituted “is appointed by the President” for “is appointed”.

 Subsec. (i).
 Pub.
 L. 117–81, § 555(b), added subsec. (i).